Satoshi-Finance/satofi.github.io/docs/btUSD stability pool and liquidation.md

 Anybody can liquidate a Trove as soon as it become liquidatable.
 The liquidation initiator will receive up to `0.5%` of the trove's collateral as a reward for this service.

 ## Can I withdraw my deposit from Stability Pool whenever I want?
+Each withdrawal would take two on-chain transactions to complete: first request a withdrawal then execute it.

+But the withdrawal request could only be confirmed **after 30 minutes** and there will be a window of 1-hour to execute the withdrawal.
+After that window, if the withdrawal is not executed, the request is considered expired so the depositor has to make another request.

+Also there will be a 12-hours interval requirement between two withdrawal request, i.e., depositor could only make another withdrawal request 12 hours after previous request.

 Normally, you can make a withdrawal request for all your deposit in Stability Pool at any time.
-But the withdrawal request could only be confirmed **after 30 minutes**.

 However, please note that no withdrawal request could be made if the system TCR is below CCR (system in Recovery Mode).

 ## How do you determine the price of collateral?
 The protocol uses primarily [Chainlink’s BTC:USD price feed](https://data.chain.link/bsc/mainnet/crypto-usd/btc-usd), but will failover to the [Binance Oracle](https://oracle.binance.com/data-feeds/detail/bsc/BTC-USD) under the following (extreme) conditions: